Quick guide

 Yes, but only as a niche detour for travelers who already know the Golden Circle and enjoy obscure geothermal details.
 No, if the real goal is a proper soak or a first-trip highlight.

-Marteinslaug earns a page because it is a real exact-place stop, not because it should become a default recommendation.
+Marteinslaug earns a page because it is a real place-specific stop, not because it should become a default recommendation.
 The appeal is its odd scale: a tiny hot-spring basin tucked into the Geysir area rather than a sweeping geothermal landmark or a managed bathing stop.

 Worth the stop?